Table of contents

 Before setting up a Google Analytics account

-A View is where you see the data from a Property.
-You can have several views per Property, for example:
+A view is where you see the data from a property.
+You can have several views per property.
+For example:

-- An unfiltered view (master view) with all website data.
+- An unfiltered view (master view) with all website data

-- A view that includes only sessions from Google AdWords campaigns.
+- A view that includes only sessions from Google AdWords campaigns

-The hierarchy of accounts, properties and views can be represented schematically as follows:
+This hierarchy — account, properties, views — can be represented as follows:

-Now, let’s move on to setting up your Google Analytics account.
+Let’s move on to setting up your Google Analytics account.

 Step 1.
-Create an account
+Create a Google Analytics account

 - Choose what you’re going to track: a website or a mobile app.

-- Give your account a distinctive name.
+- Give your Google Analytics account a distinctive name.

-- Enter the URL of your website.
+- Enter your website’s name.

-- Select the Industry Category that best reflects your business.
+- Select the industry category that best reflects your business.

-You will see a window with a Tracking ID for your property.
+You’ll see a window with a Tracking ID for your property.

 Step 2.
 Configure the basic settings

-Set up your first View
+Set up your first view

-Go to Admin → View → View Settings.
+Go to Admin → View → View Settings:

-2. Create additional Views
+Create additional views

-- Теst view: This view can be used to test any changes you want to implement, before applying them in your working views.
+- Теst view — This view can be used to test any changes you want to implement before applying them in your working views.
 For example, you can use it to check test subdomains of your website.

-To quickly set up any of the above, make a copy of your first View.
+To quickly set up any of the above, make a copy of your first view.
 To do this, go to Admin → View → View Settings and click the Copy view button.
-Give your new View a distinctive name and add filters.
+Give your new view a distinctive name and add filters.
 You can use filters to exclude internal traffic from your reports, report on activities in a specific directory, track each subdomain in a separate view, etc.

 Let’s take a closer look at how you can filter out internal traffic to prevent hits from your company’s employees from affecting the data.
 In Admin → View, select the view you’re going to filter the data for.
 Then choose Filters in the menu and click +Add Filter.
-Next, take the following steps:

-- In Filter Type, select Predefined.
+- For filter type, select Predefined.